ZONESTAR3D/Upgrade-kit-guide/HOTEND/E4 4-IN-1-OUT Non-Mixing Color Hotend/FAQ/readme.md

 ------
 ### The filament is clogged in the hotend - serious blockage issue
-If you find a serious blockage issue, such as the filament can not be pulled out from the hotend, the filament is twisted and deformed in the funnel collector of the hotend, please follow the following steps to check:
+If you find a serious blockage issue in the hotend, such as the filament can not be pulled out from the hotend, the filament is twisted and deformed in the funnel collector of the hotend, please follow the following steps to check:
 :exclamation:**NOTE:exclamation: If your machine is equipped with filament run out sensors, it is recommended to bypass them first and let the filaments load to the extruders directly, please refer to [:point_right: here](./E4FAQ-4.jpg)**

 #### :one: Is the cooling fan work well of the hotend?